tysonjh/tysonjh.github.io/source/_posts/2014-03-08-scala-delayedinit-trait-explored.markdown

 ### SI-4680 Bug Example

-Let's get this out of the way, regardless of the varying inheritance techniques used they all had the same result.
-Missing or empty initialization code in the instantiated trait results in the `delayedInit` method not being invoked.
+A trait with The empty initialization code in the instantiated trait results in the `delayedInit` method not being invoked.

 ``` scala
 /*